bisqwit/babysteps_saveedit/README.md

 Just rewrite the same save using the same dump, but when loading the save, try lifting a leg or leaning in some direction.
 This usually seems to help.

+## The coordinate system

+* X coordinates range from 0 ≤ x < 512.
+  The game automatically wraps the coordinates in this range.
+* Y coordinates range from approximately 100–1200 in a normal gameplay, and Z coordinates approximately 70–3300.
+The unit is approximately such that a change of ±1 equals 1 meter of distance.
+The coordinates actually wrap such that a full loop of the game increases Y by 1300 and Z by 3328.
+  That is, (X,Y,Z) and (X,Y+n×1300,Z+n×3328) are the same location for |n| ∈ {0,1,2}.
+If |n| ≥ 3, then there will be glitches with collisions.